 Instructions

-- Preheat oven to 450 degrees F, with rack on lowest level.
+- Preheat the oven to 450°F and position the rack on the lowest level.

 Notes